 Don’t worry, the volcano last erupted around 5000 years ago and it’s not expected to erupt anytime soon (well, ever really!).

 Mount Gambier Railways Lands

-If you prefer to bike along the Mount Gambier Railways Lands, there are bikes available to hire for free from the Lady Nelson Visitor & Discovery Centre and the Riddoch Art Gallery.
+If you prefer to bike along the Mount Gambier Railways Lands, there are bikes available to hire for free from the Lady Nelson Visitor & Discovery Centre and the Riddoch Arts & Cultural Centre.

 If it’s arts and culture you are looking for during your Mount Gambier holiday, then there is some of that here for you too.

 Riddoch Art Gallery

 Billed as South Australia’s number one regional art gallery, the Riddoch Art Gallery houses over 1500 items with a large collection of Aboriginal art.

 It’s not just traditional arts, with many modern art forms displayed too.
 There are always temporary exhibitions and events going on – while we were in town it was a virtual reality experience about Aboriginal dance.

 Entry is free, so it’s worth calling in for a quick look.

 In May each year, Mount Gambier plays host to thousands of Jazz musicians during the Generations in Jazz event.